Itsbosire/metagenomic_sequencing_data_assembly/README.md

 ## Overview

 This project focuses on the assembly and quality assessment of **human gut microbiome metagenomic sequencing data**.
-The workflow included raw read quality control, assembly, and evaluation of the resulting contigs using state-of-the-art bioinformatics tools.
+The workflow included raw read quality control, assembly, and evaluation of the resulting contigs using  bioinformatics tools.
 The assembled data provides a foundation for downstream **taxonomic profiling** and **functional annotation**.

 ---